onflow/docs/docs/concepts/transactions.md

 **Script**

 The script section contains instructions for transaction execution.
-This is a transaction script as UTF-8 encoded Cadence source code (human-readable) which is defined with a `transaction` keyword.
+This is a Cadence program in source code form (human-readable), and encoded as UTF-8.
+The transaction program must contain a `transaction` declaration.

 A transaction includes multiple optional phases `prepare`, `pre`, `execute`, and `post` phase.
-We will not go into too much detail as you can read more about it in the [Cadence reference document on transactions](../cadence/language/transactions.md).
-All you need to understand now is that each phase has a purpose, the two most important phases are prepare and execute.
+You can read more about it in the [Cadence reference document on transactions](../cadence/language/transactions.md).
+Each phase has a purpose, the two most important phases are `prepare` and `execute`.

 In the `prepare` phase, we have access to `AuthAccount` objects, which gives us the power to interact with those accounts.
 The accounts are called authorizers of transactions, so each account we want to interact with in the `prepare` phase must sign the transaction as an authorizer.
 The `execute` phase does exactly what it says, it executes the main logic of the transaction.
 This phase is optional, but it is a best practice to add your main transaction logic in the section, so it is explicit.